Wildst/dnd/dm/Dragon of Icespire Peak/README.md

   * Follow the yellow signs in the sewers.
   * No time to loot the place.
 Just get him to the boss.
 * The city watch gives a couple of words of advice, together with the [code legal](handouts/Code%20Legal) before sending them on their way.
-* Renear is going to show them an entrance to the sewers to help them get to Floon
+* Renear is going to show them an entrance to the sewers to help them get to Floon.